HelloBrijesh/Social-Network-MERN/README.md

 Visit the application in your browser at http://localhost:5173.
 Sign up for an account, create posts, add friends, and explore the features of the social networking site.

+## Future Improvements

+- Implement real-time notifications.
+- Enhance user interface and experience.

 ## Contributing

 We welcome contributions from the community.
 To contribute to this project, please follow our Contribution Guidelines.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](lhttps://github.com/HelloBrijesh/Social-Network-MERN/blob/main/LICENSE).